-Apparently, Jesus had ministered to this woman on a prior occasion, which is not recorded in the Bible (John 21:25), and she had come with the very expensive perfumed oil to show Him that she being forgiven much, she loved much.
-She proceeded to wet Jesus' feet with her tears, used her hair to wipe them, and then anointed His feet with the expensive perfumed oil.
+Apparently, Jesus had ministered to this woman on a prior occasion, and she had come with the very expensive perfumed oil to show Him that she understooding she had been forgiven much, she loved much.
+(5) She proceeded to wet Jesus' feet with her tears, used her hair to wipe them, and then anointed His feet with the expensive perfumed oil.
 Note in the passage above that the words "forgiven" in the original Greek have different tenses.
 When Jesus spoke of the woman's forgiveness, who loved much because she understood she was forgiven of much, He utilizes the Perfect Tense which looks at the action as having been completed in the past but as having continuously existing results.
 This indicates that Jesus was reminding her that He had previously given her a cleansing of sin for the past, present, and future leading to her right standing before God.
-That is, she was given an eternal righteousness through a one-time act that never needs to be repeated!
+That is, she was given eternal righteousness through a one-time act that never needs to be repeated!
 (4)

 We love because he loved us first.
 If anyone says "I love God" and yet hates his fellow Christian, he is a liar, because the one who does not love his fellow Christian whom he has seen cannot love God whom he has not seen.
 And the commandment we have from him is this: that the one who loves God should love his fellow Christian too.
 (1 John 4:19-21 NET)